 If you are breeding pedigree dogs, this can be a simpler process as you can contact your local kennel club for reputable dams or studs that they may know.
 In this case, you can ask to see each dog’s pedigree information.
 A pedigree will show the dog’s siblings, parents, grandparents, and in some cases, great-grandparents.
 For breeders of pedigree dogs, it’s important to see this document, as it will indicate the legitimacy of a breeder’s claim to their dog’s pedigree and point out any genetic incompatibilities between the two dogs.

 For example, the United States, in order for pedigree puppies to be registered with the American Kennel Club they must be birthed by a pedigreed sire (father) and dam (mother).
 The process for the United Kingdom’s Kennel Club is similar.
-When choosing a mate, pedigree parents can be one of the best avenues to go down, but be aware that breeding with a purebred sire or dam of high standard does come with a fee attached.
+When choosing a mate, pedigree parents can be one of the best avenues to go down, but be aware that breeding with a purebred sire or dam of a high standard does come with a fee attached.
 If you do choose a purebred partner, make sure to introduce your dog to its mating partner first and see how they interact so you know that they have similar temperaments and characteristics that will result in a successful litter (worth the initial investment).

 Heat Period: Organize the Mating at Home